jameslnewell/satay/README.md

 **Flags:**

-- `config` - *Optional*.
+- `--config` - *Optional*.
 The configuration file name.
 Defaults to `satay.config.js` in the current working directory.
 - `--force-upload` - *Optional*.
 Forces all files to be uploaded regardless of whether the files have been modified.
 Useful for applying new metadata.

 ### Configuration